+44 345 828 7777

 What is the punishment for a second marriage in Pakistan?

-Before we proceed to explain this topic, it would be appropriate to reproduce Section 6 of the Muslim Family Law Ordinance which deals with the permission in writing from Arbitration Council for contracting second marriage.
+Before we proceed to answer these questions, it would be more appropriate to reproduce Section 6 of the Muslim Family Law Ordinance which deals with the second marriage permission from Arbitration Council.

 A common question is being asked now a days that whether S.6 of Muslim Family Laws Ordinance, 1961 was against the Injunctions of Islam?